Whole Maca Root Chips

 Whole Maca Root Chips Further Info

 ...are the closest to whole Maca roots that can legally be exported from Peru.
 That's because he Peruvian government prevents the export of whole roots to preserve the cultural heritage of Peruvian Maca.
 And with good reason.
 In 2013-2014, for example, Chinese speculators unlawfully took whole roots of Maca out of the country to grow Maca on Chinese soil.
 They did grow Maca, albeit with difficulty, and eventually flooded the world market with cheap, ineffective Chinese Maca.
 Since that time Peru is even more strict on Maca exports.

 The good news is that Peru does allow for the export of Maca Chips, which are simply Maca roots cut into small chunks after being washed and dried.
 Our chips are pre-cooked (gelatinized) to ease digestion and to make them simpler to consume.
-We offer these chips in Black, Red, Yellow and 3 Color blends.
+You can buy this superfood in our online shop in Black, Red, Yellow and 3 Color blends.

 The Benefits Of Whole Maca Root Chips

 While Maca powders certainly may be easier to mix into a smoothie, and Maca capsules are certainly easier to consume, Maca chips do have a few advantages.
 First, they are indeed a whole food, or a food as close to natural as possible.
 As such they conserve a bit more of the nutrition of Maca.
 Second, Maca chips can be made into dishes that powdered Maca can't - for example pickled Maca or Maca mixed into sauerkraut.
 Finally, Maca chips store very well.